 If a response has not been given within a period of two months from the date of the written appeal, or where the Council has considered the appeal and notified you of the outcome in writing but you remain dissatisfied, you may further appeal in writing to the Valuation Tribunal within two months.

 Please note, the Valuation Tribunal cannot deal with an appeal about any of the following issues:

 The local Council Tax Reduction Scheme provisions as set by the Council

 Any discretion applied to recover an overpayment of Council Tax Reduction

 Who to recover an overpayment of Council Tax Reduction from

 Suspending or restoring Council Tax Reduction

-You may also at any time, in writing, request the Council to review your entitlement to Council Tax Reduction, or the amount of any reduction, outside of the rules for appeals detailed above.
+You may, at any time, write to the Council to ask them to review your entitlement to Council Tax Reduction or the amount of any reduction.